kubestellar/kubestellar/docs/content/v0.20/architecture.md

 The above list is required in order to comply with [<u>SIG Multi-Cluster Work API</u>](https://multicluster.sigs.k8s.io/concepts/work-api/).

+In order to implement a KubeStellar transport plugin, one has to implement code that supplies a function to wrap any number of objects into a single wrapped objects.
+The transport tnterface that should be implemented can be seen [here](https://github.com/kubestellar/kubestellar/blob/main/pkg/transport/transport.go).
 KubeStellar currently has one transport plugin implementation which is based on CNCF Sandbox project [Open Cluster Management](https://open-cluster-management.io).
+OCM transport plugin implements the above interface and supplies a function to start the transport controller using the specific OCM implementation.
+Code is available [here](https://github.com/kubestellar/ocm-transport-plugin).
 We expect to have more transport plugin options in the future.

 The following section describes how transport controller works, while the described behavior remains the same no matter which transport plugin is selected.
 The high level flow for the transport controller is describted in Figure 5.